A Wildlife Rehabilitator’s Guide To Basic And Specialized Supplies

 Buying Some Good Books That Identify The Animals That People Bring You, What They Eat And How They Live Their Lives In The Wild

-People with warm hearts for animals are not always informed about what arrives on their doorstep or what they spot along the roadside.
+People with warm hearts for animals are not always informed about what arrives at their doorstep or what they spot along the roadside.
 When they reach me, shrews like the ones in the header photo come in as “mice”.
 Nighthawks are usually dropped off as baby owls.
 Blackbirds are dropped off as crows.
 Tortoises as turtles – and vice versa.
 I live in deep tropical Texas along the Mexican/Texas border.
-So caracaras often come in as bald eagles.
+So, caracaras often come in as bald eagles.
 Coots are usually presented to me as duck.
-Exotic pet shop Russian tortoises and young sulcata come to me as endangered Texas tortoises.
-Not long ago an Eastern box turtle arrived.
-How it managed to cross the Mississippi river and end up in Brownsville I will never know.
+Exotic pet shop Russian tortoises and young sulcatas come to me as endangered Texas tortoises.
+Not long ago, an Eastern box turtle arrived.
+How it managed to cross the Mississippi River and end up in Brownsville I will never know.
 So unless you are a learned biologist, buy some wildlife identification books like the ones in the ones in the photo.
 Even then, I have had birds arrive, grow up or recover and be released where I was never sure what their precise species was.

 I mentioned that I live in a unique portion of the United States – the Texas Rio Grande Valley.
 More than a third of Mexico lies north of me.
 Our climate is tropical, rains are unpredictable and thorny brushland and tropical species prevail.
 You will notice that my articles are weighted toward birds.
 That is because approximately 85% of the animals presented to me are birds.
 Perhaps that will not be so where you live.
-The rehab residents are also weighted toward water and shore birds.
+The rehab residents are also weighted toward water and shorebirds.
 That is because I am on the coast.
 In the fall and spring, species that do not nest here arrive in large numbers because we are the first point of land these birds encounter on their north-south migrations up and down the Central North American flyway.
 The rest are year-round tropical species that you will never see.
 For instance, our blue jays are green.
-So I have books that identify the birds of Mexico as far south as Costa Rica as well as those of the United States.
-At one time, before Google Images and Wikipedia existed, I relied on Bernhard ‘s 17-volume Animal Life Encyclopedia.
+So, I have books that identify the birds of Mexico as far south as Costa Rica as well as those of the United States.
+At one time, before Google Images and Wikipedia existed, I relied on Bernhard’s 17-volume Animal Life Encyclopedia.
 No one knew more about the Animal Kingdom than Dr. Grzimek, one of my heroes.

 Mammals only represent 11% of my admissions.
 I would gladly take in more; but most end up at our local zoo.
 Those that do come to me are primarily opossums, cottontail rabbits, turtles, tortoises, bats and non-native fox squirrels released here by wintering Midwesterners.
 Our local beaver, cougar, bear and almost all of our two native parrot species were hunted to extinction shortly after the 1848 war with Mexico when the human population of this area became significant.
 The old battlefield parks are still one of my favorite release areas.